CamStan/test-docs/unifyfs-docs/docs/run.rst

 After UnifyFS servers have been successfully started, you may run your UnifyFS-enabled applications as you normally would (e.g., using mpirun).
-Only applications that explicitly call ``unifyfs_mount()`` and access files with the specified mountpoint prefix will utilize UnifyFS for their I/O. All other applications will operate unchanged.
+Only applications that explicitly call ``unifyfs_mount()`` and access files under the specified mountpoint prefix will utilize UnifyFS for their I/O. All other applications will operate unchanged.

 --------------------
-  Stopping UnifyFS
+  Stop UnifyFS
 --------------------

 After all UnifyFS-enabled applications have completed running, you should